ppy/osu-wiki/wiki/Beatmapping/Mapping_techniques/Flow/en.md

 ### Visual implications

 To further make a beatmap look and feel more natural, mappers may use sliders with different shapes that reinforce suggested direction of movement.
-Since sliders bodies do not need to be followed perfectly, because the cursor only needs to reach the [slider ticks](/wiki/Beatmapping/Slider_tick), they may be adjusted and bent in lots of ways without affecting the movement required to clear them.
-This allows slidershapes to complement an existing movement trajectory, or help the player pick up a new movement trajectory.
+Since slider bodies do not need to be followed perfectly, because the cursor only needs to reach the [slider ticks](/wiki/Beatmapping/Slider_tick), they may be adjusted and bent in lots of ways without affecting the movement required to clear them.
+This allows slider shapes to complement an existing movement trajectory, or help the player pick up a new movement trajectory.

 ## Application